beta exclusive

 If the previous methods didn't work, use this guide on how to delete apps on Mac that won't delete.

-1. Open Terminal (press Command+Space and type Terminal).
+1. Open Terminal (press Command + Space, type Terminal, and press Return)

-3. Type ls and press Enter to list all apps in this directory.
+3. Type and enter ls to list all apps in the folder.

 Terminal's commands to delete apps